elisabethoelmann/SciAIMed-P1/README.md

 ### **Structure**

-The webpage is built with a single main page for Introduction, Services and Expertise as main contents, to allow to scroll through, but it has also has a navigation bar in the header, to be able also to jump to each section.
+The webpage is built with a single main page for Introduction, Services and Expertise as main contents, to allow to scroll through, but it has also a navigation bar in the header, to be able also to jump to each section.

 Additionally the website has a separate contact form, to allow easy contact via email, mobile and or LinkedIn, which is separated from the main page/ contents.